Hess Corporation Case Study

 Hess used multiple versions of Microsoft SQL Server in the environment, including standard and enterprise versions of SQL Server 2000, SQL Server 2005 and SQL Server 2008.
 To create backups for the SQL Server databases and its Oracle databases, the company used native database backup tools to store data first in Amazon S3 and then into Amazon Glacier for long-term archiving.

 Amazon CloudWatch monitors cloud resources and the applications.
 The company’s on-premises infrastructure included NetScaler devices for load balancing and F5 for application firewall management.
 Hess used the AWS Marketplace to virtualize the on-premises devices on the cloud.
-Figure 1 demonstrates the infrastructure on AWS.

 The IT environment for Energy Marketing has about 50 percent off-the-shelf software and 50 percent custom applications.
 Almost all of the custom applications were developed using the Microsoft .NET framework.
 Most of the applications (both custom and off the shelf) use SQL Server databases or Oracle as necessary.
 About 70 percent of the applications are web-based and the remaining are “thick client” (i.e., running on computers that are connected to a network.)